gaelforget/NCTiles.jl/docs/src/maindocs.md

 ### Define Dimensions

 The first step for creating a NetCDF file is to define your dimensions.
 Each dimension is specified by an `NCvar`.
 Dimensions should be in an `Array` in the order corresponding to your variable data (if your data dimensions are lon x lat x time, dimensions should be in that order as well).
-In this example we have a regular half-degree lat-lon grid with 10 time steps (as in `ex_1.jl`).
+In this example we have a regular half-degree lat-lon grid with 10 time steps.
 This is how we define the dimensions:

 ```julia
 lon = -179.75:0.5:179.75